About us

 Construction and use

-The camp in Schöneweide was built at the end of 1943 by the "General Building Inspector for the Reich Capital" (GBI) under the direction of Albert Speer in the middle of a residential area.
-The 3.3-hectare area (corresponding to approx. 4.5 football pitches) comprised a total of 13 accommodation barracks as well as an economic barrack in the middle.
-The camp was planned for 2,160 forced laborers.
-However, the camp was never fully occupied.
-Over 400 Italian forced laborers, including military internees, as well as civilian forced laborers from various countries were accommodated here.
-In the final months of the war in 1945, two barracks also served as accommodation for female concentration camp prisoners who had to work at the battery factory Pertrix.
+The forced labour camp in Schöneweide was built from the end of 1943 by the ‘General Building Inspector for the Reich Capital’ (GBI) under the direction of Albert Speer in the middle of a residential area.
+The camp consisted of 13 accommodation barracks and a service barrack and was originally planned for 2,160 forced labourers - but it was never fully occupied.
+Over 400 Italian forced labourers, mainly so-called ‘military internees’ (prisoners of war), as well as forced labourers from Eastern and Western Europe were housed here.
+In the final months of the war in 1945, two barracks were used as accommodation for female concentration camp prisoners from Poland who had to work at the Pertrix battery factory.

 The Team